PittsburghPG/post-gazette-longform-template/README.md

 		    </div>
 	    </div>
 6. Fill out `credits.html`.
-	a.
-Copy and paste into `index.html`.
+	* Copy and paste into `index.html`.
+7. Log into the Post-Gazette's `newsinteractive` server and upload the project folder to `longform/stories/`.
+8. Verify the website looks puuuurty.